How to prevent melanoma

 - Create a healthy habit by doing this yourself, and

-- Get your GP or dermatologist to check your skin annually or every six months, depending on your risk factors (hyperlink to personal risk factors in the text below)
+- Get your GP or dermatologist to check your skin annually or every six months, depending on your personal risk factors.

 Early detection and removal of melanoma can lead to a 98% cure rate.